-As the temperature increases, the air’s capacity to hold moisture grows as well.
-This is why temperature and humidity chambers record humidity as a relative humidity (RH) percentage: RH at 5 degrees Celsius is not equivalent to RH at 20 degrees Celsius.
+As temperature increases, the air’s capacity to hold moisture grows.
+This is why temperature and humidity chambers record humidity as relative humidity (RH) percentage: RH at 5 degrees Celsius is not equivalent to RH at 20 degrees Celsius.

 Test chamber manufacturers have designed different methods over the years for creating humid conditions.
 The old-school systems involve atomizing or water pans.
 You’d find atomizing more commonly now in salt spray chambers where a direct and constant water supply attaches to a nozzle.
 A thin mist, or fog, drifts into the workspace.
 The immersion water pan system, on the other hand, is self-evident.
 A heater immersed in a water pan slowly creates steam that fills the workspace.